Becheler/Becheler.github.io/pages/blog.md

 about a core aspect of my research activity: [software design](https://en.wikipedia.org/wiki/Software_design)!

-[Software plays an important role in sustaining science](https://rse.ac.uk/about/why-research-needs-rses/), but code is often written by the biologist himself.
-Having a deep understanding of the problem to implement helps to write the code, but does not imply knowing *how* to structure it.
+[Software plays an important role in sustaining science](https://rse.ac.uk/about/why-research-needs-rses/), and code is often written by the biologist himself.
+Having a deep understanding of a problem surely helps a lot in coding its solution, but it is not straightfoward to find *how* to structure the code.

 I have written code for science for a while, mostly in C++, and it took me years to figure out how much **software engineering culture**